 Same as humans communicating with each other with the help of word of mouth, gestures, or letters.
 Other living beings have their way of communication as well.
-But has it ever crossed your mind that how does an app get to communicate?
+But has it ever crossed your mind how does an app get to communicate?

 Mobile applications tend to communicate with each other with the help of intermediate software.
-For instance, Application Programming Interface or API in brief, Every time you vibe over songs or binge watch some content on Netflix or others, you are always using types of API.
+For instance, Application Programming Interface or API in brief, Every time you vibe over songs or binge-watch some content on Netflix or others, you are always using types of API.

 This article will discuss what an API is, different types of APIs, how it impacts our lives, and many more.
-Let us discuss further.
+Let us discuss this further.

 What is an API?